Dinosaucers: UK releases

 There were two tapes in total released for the UK market in PAL format.
-Unlike the United States released tapes that had two episodes on each tape, the United Kingdom tapes had five episodes each on both tapes released.
+Unlike the United States tapes that had two episodes on each tape, the United Kingdom tapes had five episodes each on both tapes released.

-The first 21 episodes were previously purchased and downloaded online on Amazon.com as well as on iTunes until summer of 2013 with no current plans to return as of 2023.
+The first 21 episodes were previously purchased and downloaded online on Amazon.com as well as on iTunes until the summer of 2013, with no current plans to return as of 2026.

 Toys

 There were originally plans by Galoob to release a Dinosaucers toy line, and prototype figures were produced.
 The toy line was to include the characters Stego, Bronto-Thunder, Allo, Bonehead, Plesio, Quackpot, Ankylo, and Genghis Rex.
-However, the line was scrapped when the show was canceled after airing its initial 65 episode.
+The line was scrapped when the show was canceled after airing its initial 65 episodes.
 As a result, some markets began pulling the series from their cartoon line-ups instead of re-running the show's episodes for the remainder of the full 1987-1988 television season.

 In 1989, after Dinosaucers premiered in Brazil, a company named Glasslite contacted Galoob and purchased the molds.
-As such, Glasslite produced five of the eight unproduced Galoob molds of the 8" figures although they can be extremely hard to find.
+As such, Glasslite produced five of the eight unproduced Galoob molds of the 8" figures, although they can be extremely hard to find.

-Comic reboot
+Comic book series

-In 2018, Uslan joined with publisher Lion Forge Comics to revive Dinosaucers as a comic book.
-The 5-part mini-series however was left on a cliff hanger when the comic book was discontinued after a trade paperback was published in January 2019.
+In 2018, Uslan joined with publisher Lion Forge Comics to revive Dinosaucers as a comic book, but the 5-part miniseries was left on a cliffhanger when the comic book was discontinued after a trade paperback was published in January 2019.